AiramSalas/Unsupervised-pattern-extractor/README.md

    - Use pre-trained model for unsupervised feature extraction and explore clustering results.

+*NOTE: generated heatmaps images already included in the repo, this step is the most expensive in terms of hardware performance and time-consuming, so you can play with that part or directly use the provided images.

 3. Visualise results using the provided notebook.

 ##Contributions